Last Updated on

 CeraVe’s Salicylic Acid Body Wash helps you shed dead, dry skin and remove excess keratin from clogged hair follicles.
 As a result, skin feels smoother without the rough, dry texture of keratosis pilaris.
 The body wash also contains ceramides that strengthen the skin’s barrier against moisture loss and infection.
 Therefore, it hydrates for up to a day after a shower.

 3. Touch Keratosis Pilaris Exfoliating Body Wash Cleanser

 Touch’s Exfoliating Body Wash avoids harsh sulfates that dry out the skin.
 It also lacks irritants like parabens, drying alcohols, and dyes.
 Instead, it contains salicylic and glycolic acids to remove dead skin and unclog pores.
-As a result, it treats both keratosis pilaris and body acne.
+As a result, it is effective for keratosis pilaris and body acne (read more).

 To prevent dryness after bathing, it’s best to use a moisturizer.
 But the Touch Body Wash also has hydrating ingredients like aloe, Vitamin E, gotu kola, and hyaluronic acid.
 If you’re not satisfied with results, Touch offers a money-back guarantee.

 Keratosis is called chicken skin.
 It is dead skin cells that causes your face to break out in boils and freckles which can get itchy with time.
 Retone has introduced an amazing body cleanser which exfoliates your skin and clears out all dead skin.

 It moisturizes the skin and keeps it smooth and acne-free.
 Dark skin-color or red spots which are associated with keratosis diminish over a while.
 This body cleanser has glycolic acid which gently revives your acne-ridden skin and rejuvenates it making it look younger and hydrated.